Teaching Your Dog How To Swim from the Pet Travel Experts at GoPetFriendly.com

 Every year, an estimated 10,000 dogs drown in the United States.
 Most of these tragedies occur when dogs get into a pool and can’t get out.
 Just like people, once an animal is in the water, they quickly tire splashing about.
 So, teaching your dog to swim is one of the most crucial skills he can learn.

-Teaching your dog to love the water while he’s young has benefits besides safety.
-Swimming can be a safe aerobic exercise for dogs with arthritis, those with joint or spine issues, or dogs that are overweight.
-In these situations, water takes pressure off the joints which reduces pain while allowing them to burn calories.
+Teaching your dog to love the water while he’s young has additional benefits besides safety.
+Swimming can be a safe aerobic exercise for dogs with arthritis, those with joint or spinal issues, or dogs that are overweight.
+In these situations, water supports the body, which reduces pain while allowing them to burn calories.

-Swimming also allows dogs to burn off excess energy.
-It is such great exercise that owners of performance dogs (those competing in agility, flyball, herding, frisbee, tracking and obedience) often use swimming to keep their dogs in top physical condition.
+Swimming is also and excellent way for dogs to burn off excess energy.
+In fact, it is such great exercise that owners of performance dogs (those competing in agility, flyball, herding, frisbee, tracking and obedience) often use swimming to keep their dogs in top physical condition.

 Black German Shepherd Dog swimming at the beach on Mackinac Island, MI

-So how do you determine whether your dog is a natural born swimmer?
-One telltale sign is if the only way he’ll get in the water is on a raft …
+So how will you know where your dog falls on the scale from “might melt if splashed” to “natural born swimmer?”
+One telltale sign is if the only way he’ll get in the water is on a raft!

 Water Safety Photo